Design on a Dime

-Design on a Dime is a decorating television series that aired on HGTV from 2003-2013.
+Design on a Dime is a decorating television series that aired on HGTV from 2003 to 2013.
 In this long-running series, a design team demonstrates how problem areas can be revitalized on a budget of only $1,000.
-The show was based in Chicago, Ill. and featured a rotation of design teams and hosts.
-Later episodes featured designer Casey Noble (a season five Design Star contestant) using innovative solutions to the toughest makeover scenarios, and with a bigger budget of $2,500.
-There were a few variations, including episodes highlighting a $3,000 wedding, Christmas, a special "Etsy" episode and more.
+The show was based in Chicago, IL. and featured a rotation of design teams and hosts.
+Later episodes featured designer Casey Noble (a season five Design Star contestant) using innovative solutions to the toughest makeover scenarios and with a bigger budget of $2,500.
+There were a few variations, including episodes highlighting a $3,000 wedding, Christmas, a special "Etsy" episode, and more.